ASASCED/use-save-files-as-zip/README.md

 // The initialState is optional but if we need to add it just add a File array const { setFilesAsZip, saveAsZip } = useFilesAsZip();

-// Here we can add all the files that we need to add to the ZIP file. setFilesAsZip(files);
+// Here we can add all the files that we need to add to generate the ZIP file. setFilesAsZip(files);
-// Here we execute the instruccion to download the ZIP File saveAsZip();
+// Here we execute the instruccion to download the ZIP file saveAsZip();
 ```